dcabines/davidcabiness.com/src/content/resume/experience.md

 July 2014 - November 2024 *(10 years, 5 months)*

-- Wrote a large portion of their front end and data layer
+- Wrote a large portion of their front end and data layer using ExtJs and Angular
-- Led the rewrite effort of their legacy site with a team
+- Led the rewrite effort of their legacy site with a team of 4 developers
-- Created their desktop application
+- Created desktop application for users with intermittent internet access
-- Created their mobile site
+- Created mobile site with timesheets, timesheet approval, and PTO entry
-- Created their new time sheet application and several supporting pages
+- Created new time sheet application and several supporting pages using Angular and NgRx
-- Created their new approval workflow system
+- Created new approval workflow system using Node-Red and TypeScript
-- Created several utilities like file generators and importers
+- Created several utilities like file generators and importers for processing timesheet and personnel data
-- Created several microservices
+- Created several microservices by breaking the existing monolithic application into manageable pieces

 ### Greenshades Software
 *Jacksonville, Florida*

 September 2013 - July 2014 *(11 months)*

-- Worked on their employee portal
+- Worked on their employee portal with a team of 3 developers
 - Rewrote their single sign on, signup, and password reset features

 ### Web Data Software